mirekphd/gbdt-algos-performance-tests/README.md

 - using GPU in case of lightgbm currently does not improve performance if one has access to a CPU with at least 8 threads, which would on its own provide better performance regardless of data shape (note that combining GPU with multi-threaded CPU computations will obscure this issue),

+- version 3.0 (RC1) of lightgbm is faster than either version 2.3 or 2.2, especially for very "tall" data shapes (with as least 100k times more rows than columns), where there is a 2x speed improvement over previous versions (when using at least 8 CPU threads),

 - using GPU in case of xgboost is essential, because it is substantially slower in the CPU than lightgbm and scales poorly with more threads (in fact the value added from increasing the number of threads above 16 is negative),

 - the optimal number of CPU threads for xgboost is also 8-16, but one should avoid using this algo in the CPU (in GPU it is significantly faster - one of the largest performance benefits observed in this study),